python-can-define-radio/sdr-course/classroom_activities/050-Sample-Rates-1.md

 0   1   0   1   0   1   1   0   1   0   0   1   0
 ```

+The name for this modulation scheme is "On Off Keying".
+The website _Open Learn_ has a [great figure for visualizing On Off Keying](https://www.open.edu/openlearn/science-maths-technology/exploring-communications-technology/content-section-1.4)

-So, can we simply send a sequence of zeros and ones to the Hack RF?
-Yes and no. To answer that question, we'll first explore how sample rates work.
+So, how do we make the Hack RF transmit and receive OOK modulated data?
+To answer that question, we'll be taking a long detour to explore how sample rates work.

 ## What is a Sample Rate?